samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training/Week 1/RECORD COUNTS & DISTINCT VALUES.md

 - FROM table.name

 ### GROUP BY COUNT
-- IF QUESTION asks frequency it is asking for the COUNT, does not check for null
+- IF QUESTION asks for "frequency" it is asking for the COUNT, does not check for null
 - Most important thing to note, for 'group by' only 1 row of each group is returned

 ### 'GROUP BY' EXAMPLE